alexandrnikitin/blog/_posts/2015-11-26-hoisting-in-net-explained.md

 >And now we come close to what's called basic blocks. [__A basic block__][wiki-basicblocks] is a unit of analysis for the compiler, a sequence of code with exactly one entry point and exactly one exit point.
 Whenever we enter a basic block, the code sequence is executed exactly once and in order.
 Each method is represented as a doubly linked list of basic blocks.

-If the loop suits the conditions we continue with its content, namely the basic blocks.
+If the loop meets the conditions we continue with its content, namely the basic blocks.
 The compiler tries to find the set of definitely-executed basic blocks.
 If the loop has only one exit then we take all [post-dominator][wiki-dominator] blocks for further analysis.
 If the loop has more than one exits then we take only __the first__ "entry" basic block because we assume that the first block is definitely executed.

 Then we iterate over the selected blocks.